dkramnik/Eagle-Public/isg-clock-generator-rev1/README.md

 ISG Clock Generator Configuration Instructions:

+This board is based off of the TI LMK03318EVM.
+Refer to the datasheet ([http://www.ti.com/lit/ug/snau186/snau186.pdf]) for detailed configuration instructions.

 Step 1:

 Before powering the PLL board, configure the jumpers and connect the TI USB2ANY adapter using the 10-pin ribbon cable.